BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Conclusion

 \section{Conclusion}

-We presented \SystemName, a system that allows meeting participants to create \textit{blended} meeting spaces that are tailored to their collaboration contexts and incorporate their own physical surroundings.
-Through implementing scenarios and conducting evaluations with 15 end-users, we demonstrated a rich set of distributed collaboration use cases that \SystemName can enable.
-Participants' feedback was encouraging in that they could rapidly express their design intentions with \SystemName and envision using similar techniques to facilitate meetings in the future.
-Based on their feedback, we proposed improvements to \SystemName to mitigate challenges, e.g., incohesive or distracting scene elements.
-Future studies around \SystemName could explore how using \SystemName during live meetings impacts collaboration behavior and whether blended environments could mitigate challenges with traditional videoconferencing tools, e.g., fatigue and lack of co-presence.
+We presented \SystemName, a rendering and composition system for video-conferencing participants to tailor meeting environments to their collaboration contexts, by leveraging AI image generation techniques.
+Through implementing scenarios and conducting evaluations with 15 end-users, we demonstrated a rich set of meeting spaces that \SystemName can enable.
+Participants' feedback was encouraging in that they could rapidly express their design intentions with \SystemName and envisioned using similar techniques to facilitate meetings in the future.
+Based on their feedback, we proposed improvements to \SystemName to mitigate challenges with incohesive or distracting scene elements.
+Future studies around \SystemName could explore the impact of its customization techniques on users' collaborative processes and system-driven approaches to adapting environments (e.g., facilitating activity transitions with visuals representing future topics).

-\begin{acks} We would like to thank Amit Gulati and Henrik Turbell for their valuable feedback during the various stages of the project.
-We thank Sasa Junuzovic and Pat Sweeney for their valuable suggestions on working with NDI streams.
-Finally, we express our gratitude to study participants for their time. \end{acks}
+\begin{acks} We thank Amit Gulati \& Henrik Turbell for their valuable feedback, Sasa Junuzovic \& Pat Sweeney for their advice on working with NDI streams, and Michael Nebeling \& Janet Johnson for their support throughout the project.
+We thank our Microsoft Research colleagues and fellow interns who participated in our video and figures.
+Finally, we express our gratitude to our study participants for their time. \end{acks}